Error Handling

 Handle for Effects

-For errors that need to cross handler boundaries, Loon provides the Fail effect.
-This bridges effect-based code with error handling.
+For errors that must travel across handler boundaries, Loon offers the Fail effect, the bridge between effect-based code and error handling.

 LOON